-Thanks AI, you've made it super hard to separate the real from the fake!
+Hi AI, thanks a lot.
+You've made it extremely hard to separate the real from the fake!
 That's why the NetLingo 2025 Word of the Year is: slop.
 Slop actually sums up a lot this year...- When a lawyer uses AI to find legal precedents but it creates references to non-existent cases.

 - When an AI model provides incorrect financial data about a company.